 Tip # 8 – Motivate by Sales Division by Creating Multiple Forecasts

 Striking the balance between ambitious and realistic in your sales forecast is tough.
 Setting big goals for a sales team can often lead to bigger, better sales results.
-Yet, the data from those forecasts is relied on to make big decisions on everything from bonuses, marketing budgets and hiring.
-Using sales forecasting software that allows you to create multiple forecasts can give you the tools your team needs to motivate your sales team, while keeping your financial plans conservative.
+Yet, the data from those forecasts are relied on to make big decisions on everything from bonuses, marketing budgets, and hiring.
+Using sales forecasting software that allows you to create multiple forecasts can give you the tools your team needs to motivate your sales team while keeping your financial plans conservative.

-To stay current on the latest sales productivity software and trends, subscribe to the Powertrak CPQ Blog or follow us on Twitter, like us on Facebook or connect with us on LinkedIn.
+To stay current on the latest sales productivity software and trends, subscribe to the Powertrak CPQ Blog or follow us on Twitter or like us on Facebook.